RaneemAlshahrani/Milestone-1-Project-Proposal-and-Experimental-Plan/README.md

 - License: CC BY-NC-SA 4.0
 - Use: Non-commercial use only

-The dataset images are not included in this repository.
-They are downloaded automatically in the notebook using KaggleHub.

 The repository includes `data/train.csv`, `data/validation.csv`, and `data/test.csv`, which contain the image metadata for the training, validation, and test sets.

 ## Data split

 The data is divided into: